Near San Ygnacio in Zapata County, Texas — The American South (West South Central)

 The men of the ill-fated Mier Expedition of 1842 camped at Ramireño during their march to Mexico, and the settlement was also the site of United States military activity during the Mexican Revolution and border raids of 1916-17.

 The construction of Falcon Reservoir on the Rio Grande caused the relocation of several area communities, including Ramireño.
 The settlement founded by Don Jose Luis Ramirez was moved in 1953 to a site two miles from the original Ramirez Ranch.
 The hand-cut sandstone Ramirez ranch home was covered by

 Erected 1988 by Texas Historical Commission.
 (Marker Number 3790.)

 Location.
-Touch for map.
+27° 0.336′ N, 99° 22.967′ W. Marker is near San Ygnacio, Texas, in Zapata County.
+Marker is on Paisano Street south of Ramirez Avenue, on the right when traveling north.
 Marker is located on the east side of US Highway 83, along the short, 2-block service road named "Paisano Street," in the tiny town of Ramireño.
 It is just south of the intersection of Paisano Street and Ramirez Avenue.
 Ramireño is about four miles southeast of San Ygnacio on US Highway 83.
+Touch for map.
 Marker is in this post office area: San Ygnacio TX 78067, United States of America.
+Touch for directions.